deejay2206/LTL-based-Runtime-Verification/README.md

 For the phase I and II, run the [data process](https://github.com/deejay2206/LTL-based-Runtime-Verification/blob/62a259a06c95fb984c83cbf771bbdf95e433e02c/data_formation_script) using python3 data_formation_script.py.

 # Phase III: Domain Expert Analysis
-The third phase of our methodology as indicated in Figure~\ref{fig1} is domain expert analysis.
+The third phase of our approach is domain expert analysis.
 A domain expert assists in identifying which of the clusters present a normal behaviour of the system.

-With the domain expert analysis, we identify a cluster that represents a `good state' and a cluster representing a `bad state'.

-Based on the outcome of the clustering algorithm and domain expert analysis, the following steps are taken:
-\begin{itemize}
-\item Classify the data into clusters, indicative of `good' and `bad' states
-\item Identify the `bad' instance and locate it in the time series
-\item Extract `n' consecutive instances leading to the `bad' instance in the time series, where `n' presents a numeric value.
-This extraction would serve as a positive trace while the `bad' instances serve as a negative trace
-%\item Send the output as a trace file into the~\ac{ltl} formula learning algorithm and obtain the \ac{ltl} formula that represents the system.
-\item From the extracted file consisting of traces, partition the traces into positive and negative using ``$\hyp$$\hyp$$\hyp$" as separator with positive as the first set
+With the domain expert analysis, we identify a cluster that represents a ***good state*** and a cluster representing a ***bad state***.
+Based on the outcome of the clustering algorithm and domain expert analysis, we classify the data into clusters, indicative of ***good state*** and ***bad state***, identify the ***bad state*** instance and locate it in the time series.
+We further extract ***n*** consecutive instances leading to the ***bad state*** instance in the time series, where ***n*** presents a numeric value.
+This extraction would serve as a positive trace while the***bad state*** instances serve as a negative trace.
+The output is stored as a trace file to be injected into the LTL formula learning algorithm to formulate the LTL formula that represents the system.
+From the extracted file stored as [example.trace] consisting of sequence of traces, partitioned into positive and negative traces using ***---*** as separator with positive as the first set.
-\item Store traces as a file named ``\textit{example.trace}"
-\end{itemize}

 Before learning the \ac{ltl} formula, the variables in the trace file are translated into 1s and 0s for the purpose of the \ac{ltl} formula learning application.
 Hence, the clustering technique or statistical measures such as standard deviation can be deployed on each feature or column to generate a trace file.

 # Phase IV: LTL Formula Learning
 The next phase of our approach is the LTL formula learning.
-At this phase, an \ac{ltl} formula is generated based on the historical data set.
+At this phase, an LTL formula is generated based on the historical data set.
 In order to learn the LTL formulae, we implement the [Scarlet algorithm](https://github.com/rajarshi008/Scarlet).

 after generating a trace file from the data analysis which contains positive and negative traces.
 The normal traffic is tagged as a set of positive (***P***) traces, and the abnormal traffic is tagged as a set of negative (***N***) traces.
 The generated formula serves as a model for every trace in ***P*** and not a model for any of the traces from ***N***.